OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 ![Original Windows Deployment Process](original-deployment-process.png)

 Your database platform, back-end service, and front-end might be using different technology.
-In this post, I'll update the process to skip specific steps and run additional steps during a rollback.
+In this post, I update the process to skip specific steps and run additional steps during a rollback.

 # Re-deploy previous release

 The core concept of my rollback process is re-deploying a previous release.
-That can be done by:
+You can do that by:

 Selecting the release you want to re-deploy to your target environment.
 In my example, I re-deploy `2021.9.9.3` to **Test**.